Nakagin Capsule tower

-What do you do when you went to a nomikai (obligatory after work drink) or worked past midnight and there are no trains anymore?
+What do you do when you went to a nomikai (after work drink) or worked past midnight and there are no trains anymore?
 You can stay for a very cheap price at a Capsule Hotel.

 the concept is very simple: very small rooms (the size of a coffin) for the sole purpose of staying the night.

-Today I want to introduce you to the iconic capsule hotel of Tokyo: the Nakagin Capsule Tower in Ginza.
+Today I want to introduce you to the iconic capsule hotel in Tokyo: the Nakagin Capsule Tower in Ginza.

 It was built in 1972 and hasn’t changed since.
-The tower has two main towers (eleven and thirteen floors) composed by 140 pre fabricated capsules (2.5x4m).
+The tower has two main towers (eleven and thirteen floors) composed of 140 prefabricated capsules (2.5x4m).
 Each capsule has a tiny bathroom, bedding and office space (you can still see radios and phones from the 70s inside).